Info and Instructions for the PlayoffComputer app

 - "h2h #1": Head-to-head comparison that is only employed when two teams are tied.
 See below.

-- "h2h #2": Head-to-head comparison that is only applied when one team has swept the other team(s) that are tied.
+- "h2h #2": Head-to-head comparison that is only applied when one team has swept the other team(s) OR been

 - "h2h #3": Head-to-head comparison that uses each team's winning percentage of games played against the

 other tied teams (believed to be default MFL setting).
+This is applied regardless of whether some teams

 - "h2h #4": Head-to-head comparison that uses each team's number of wins against the other tied teams